msmbuilder/msmbuilder-legacy/docs/sphinx/index.rst

 MSMBuilder has been designed to provide both ease of use and versatility.
 To facilitate the workflows of both novices and experts, we have designed MSMBuilder with two modes of operations:

 #.
-MSMBuilder is a set of command line toos
+MSMBuilder is a set of command line tools

 #.
 MSMBuilder is a python library.